jbx-protocol/juice-docs-v1/protocol/learn/overview.md

   \
   [Learn more about splits](../learn/glossary/splits.md)\
   [Learn more about allocators](../learn/glossary/split-allocator.md)
+* **Protocol fees**\
+  All funds distributed by projects from their treasuries to destinations outside of the juicebox ecosystem will incure a protocol fee.
+This fee is sent to the JuiceboxDAO treasury which runs on the Juicebox protocol itself (project ID of 1), triggering the same functionality as a payment directly to JuiceboxDAO (by default, minting JBX for the fee payer according to JuiceboxDAO's current funding cycle configuration) from an external source.\
+  \
+  This fee is adjustable by JuiceboxDAO, with a max value of 5%.\
+  \
+  Any funds sent from one juicebox treasury to another via splits do not incur fees.
 * **Custom treasury strategies**\
   Funding cycles can be configured to use an [`IJBFundingCycleDataSource`](../api/interfaces/ijbfundingcycledatasource.md), [`IJBPayDelegate`](../api/interfaces/ijbpaydelegate.md), and [`IJBRedemptionDelegate`](../api/interfaces/ijbredemptiondelegate.md) to extend or override the default protocol's behavior that defines what happens when an address tries to make a payment to the project's treasury, and what happens when someone tries to redeem the project tokens during any particular funding cycle.\
   \